inovex/CalendarSync/README.md

   end:
     identifier: MonthEnd # last day of the current month
     offset: +1 # MonthEnd +1 month (end of next month)
+  sync_declined_events: false # If you want to sync events which you declined in the source calendar, set to true
 ```

 ## Source